 We might not like thinking about what happens when we (or our loved ones) die, but having a legally valid will in place – or knowing how probate may affect you if someone else dies – can certainly help the legal processes run smoothly for those left behind.
-Many people tell our specialist wills and probate solicitors they’ve gained “peace of mind” from speaking to us about wills and probate issues and, with our ‘Free First Advice’, doing just that won’t cost you a thing.
+Many people tell our specialist wills and probate solicitors they’ve gained “peace of mind” from speaking to us about wills and probate issues and, with our ‘Free Initial Assessment’, doing just that won’t cost you a thing.

 Probate (the legal processes that govern what happens when someone dies) is something that people might not normally think about until it directly affects them.

 But making a will is the only way of guaranteeing that your estate is administered and distributed in the way you want it to be.
 Or alternatively, speaking to a solicitor about probate issues can help you avoid much future heartache about what will happen to an estate if you or someone close to you were to die.

 “Don’t leave it to chance”, as they say.
 And ‘they’ are usually right.

 This is a very wide-ranging and important area of law, so we have a lot of information on our website to handle queries, issues or worries about the many aspects of wills and probate, including; making a will, inheritance and tax planning, the Barnardo’s will scheme, notarial services for wills and probate, trusts, power of attorney, contesting a will or inheritance, and estate administration.
 Thousands of people like you visit the QualitySolicitors website every day to find out more information on all things to do with wills and probate, so we hope these pages are helpful for you.